Pyrrha-Foundation/pyrrha-coin/doc/opgroup-tokens.md

 #### Group Identifier

-Group identifiers are a 20 or 32 data bytes which are also nexa addresses.
+Group identifiers are a 20 or 32 data bytes which are also pyrrha addresses.
 Although addresses are 20 bytes today, in the future it is likely that P2SH scripts will be redefined to something like "OP_HASH256 [32-byte-hash-value] OP_EQUAL", so wallets should be prepared to accept 256 bit group identifiers.

 Group identifiers displayed in cashaddr format **MUST** use the "type" byte as 2.
 This results in a cashaddr prefix of "z" for example:
-`nexareg:zrmn5e26cfkd0j97kx5jdm3jrrzv5l6a0upqxjxkw2`
+`pyrrhareg:zrmn5e26cfkd0j97kx5jdm3jrrzv5l6a0upqxjxkw2`

 #### JSON-RPC calls

-It is recommended that all wallets with a JSON-RPC (nexa-cli) interface provide the same API so that applications built on top of this interface will work with different wallet implementations.
+It is recommended that all wallets with a JSON-RPC (pyrrha-cli) interface provide the same API so that applications built on top of this interface will work with different wallet implementations.

 One new RPC is defined, named "token" that contains several sub-functions.
 Parameters are similar for all sub-functions and are as follows:

 **group id**  (*string*): The group identifier in cashaddr format.
 This identifier is generated in the "token new" command.
 All group identifiers have a "z" prefix.

-**address**  (*string*): A nexa address.
+**address**  (*string*): A pyrrha address.
 Token addresses are interchangable with each other and NEX addresses, so use the standard "getnewaddress" RPC command to create one.  *[having the same addresses for multiple token types allows one to put different tokens in the same address.
 This feature may have many uses, such as paying interest in NEX to token holders]*

 **quantity** (large integer):  All functions express token quantities in single units.
 This is different than the non-token API which expresses values as NEX or 100,000,000 Satoshi.